-The Limpopo Province Department of Transport is effectively the primary client for the project.
+The Limpopo Department of Transport is effectively the primary client for the project.
 There was consistent liaison with the project manager Mr. Walter Raedani and project director, Ms. Mihloti Hetisani, at the Department of Transport.

-The presentation of the draft PTP with the steering committee that comprises of officials from the Provincial Department of Transport, District Municipalities, National Department of Transport, Provincial Taxi Council, and Operating Licensing Board, was scheduled for 30 June 2004.
+The presentation of the draft PTP with the steering committee that comprises of officials from the Department of Transport, District Municipalities, Provincial Taxi Council, and Operating Licensing Board, is scheduled for 30 June 2004.